 Renault Captur petrol engines

-There are two engines and three power outputs if you go for a petrol, and it’s the 1.0-litre that’s likely to be most popular in the UK.
-This is a three-cylinder turbo engine with 99bhp, while above it there’s a 1.3-litre turbo with 128bhp, while a 153bhp version has now been discontinued.
+There are two engines if you go for a petrol, and it’s the 1.0-litre that’s likely to be most popular in the UK.
+This is a three-cylinder turbo engine with 99bhp, while above it there’s a 1.3-litre turbo with 138bhp, while a 153bhp version has now been discontinued.

-The 1.0-litre is economical, but it also feels rather slow, taking 13.3 seconds to get from 0-62mph - a figure that's higher than most rivals.
-On the motorway it requires plenty of revs and sometimes a lower gear to pass slower traffic, but the five-speed manual gearbox is good to use.
+The 1.0-litre is economical, but it also feels rather slow, taking 14 seconds to get from 0-62mph - a figure that's higher than most rivals.
+A 99bhp 1.0-litre petrol Hyundai Bayon takes 10.7 seconds to hit the same speed, and that’ll feel noticeably quicker.
+On the motorway the Captur TCe requires plenty of revs and sometimes a lower gear to pass slower traffic, but the six-speed manual gearbox is good to use.

 We’ve tested both versions of the 1.3-litre and could see little reason to choose the top version, so we're unsurprised it's no longer available.
 The 128bhp engine has plenty of power for most Captur drivers.
 With this engine, 0-62mph is dispatched in 10.6 seconds (9.6 with the EDC automatic) and the Captur feels more competent and refined.

-A 138bhp version of the same 1.3-litre petrol engine is also available in S Edition trim.
-It comes with an EDC automatic gearbox as standard and is the fastest of the standard Captur line-up, covering 0-62mph in 9.2 seconds.
+A 138bhp version of the same 1.3-litre petrol engine has now replaced both of them.
+When fitted with the optional EDC automatic gearbox, it is the fastest of the standard Captur line-up, covering 0-62mph in 9.2 seconds.

-The entry-level petrol comes with just a manual gearbox, while the 128bhp 1.3-litre can be manual or automatic and the top-of-the-range model is auto only.
-The six-speed manual is easy to shift but lacks the precision of the gearbox in the Mazda CX-3 or Honda HR-V, while the automatic is mostly smooth in town it can be sluggish when pulling away from junctions or roundabouts; it can hesitate to change into a lower gear when required.
+The entry-level petrol comes with just a manual gearbox, while the 138bhp 1.3-litre can be manual or automatic and the hybrid models are auto only.
+The six-speed manual is easy to shift but lacks the precision of the gearbox in the Mazda CX-30 or Honda HR-V, while the automatic is mostly smooth in town but it can be sluggish when pulling away from junctions or roundabouts; it can hesitate to change into a lower gear when required.